What We Do

 New Person Ministries

 For more than a decade, New Person Ministries has been working with men returning to society from incarceration.
-With locations in Berks and Lancaster counties, we have served close to 400 men as of 2015.
+With locations in Berks and Lancaster counties, we have served more than 500 men as of 2018.
 We are a Christ-centered organization, not simply faith based and this belief drives us toward those on the margins in the work of redemption.

 As an organization, we do not turn anyone away based on the nature of their offense.
 We evaluate every applicant on an individual basis.
 Our desire has been to respond to work with those who have no other options and because of this, most of our residents have been convicted of a sexual crime.

 For men who have been convicted of sexual offenses, it can prove extremely difficult to find a place to go after prison.
 They are faced with restrictions on where they can live and work and often the New Person Center is the only place available for them.
 We receive many calls from loved ones who are desperate because for one reason or another have them at their house and have had no success in finding alternative housing.
 Other returning citizens have no family at all to help them.